 However, it's not a dead industry by any means.
 Although most garments are made overseas, the U.S. is still a globally competitive manufacturer of textiles, employing roughly 565,000 people and exporting $26 billion annually in goods.
 Here in Massachusetts, we're seeing a resurgence, with several new (albeit smaller) facilities opening in recent years.
 In 2016, Cambridge was selected as the site for the Revolutionary Fibers and Textiles Manufacturing Innovation Institute, a consortium of 89 textile manufacturers, universities, non-profits and the Department of Defense to develop revolutionary prototype fibers and textiles with a wide range of functions, including monitoring health, regulating temperature, storing energy, communicating and changing color.
 We may see continued growth given recent federal efforts to stimulate domestic manufacturing.

-At The Law Offices of Jeffrey S. Glassman, our workers' compensation attorneys in Boston recognize that while working conditions in textile mills have much improved since the Industrial Revolution, those in the remaining facilities may still be at higher risk for certain types of injuries and illnesses.
+At Jeffrey Glassman Injury Lawyers, our workers' compensation attorneys in Boston recognize that while working conditions in textile mills have much improved since the Industrial Revolution, those in the remaining facilities may still be at higher risk for certain types of injuries and illnesses.

 Despite several reforms setting higher safety standards for the textile industry, there are still several ongoing employment hazards.
 Some of those include: